 - Justified Trope: Many aspects of the setting seemed designed to justify the traditional fantasy role playing tropes.
 Why are there dungeons filled with monsters and treasure lying around everywhere?
 They are kaers that are breached.
 Why do characters have discrete levels where they get better at things?
 Because each discipline (aka character class) is tapping into the "true pattern" of that discipline, and your level represents how well you have learned to do this.
 Why is that fighting monsters gives you points that you can then spend to get better at, for example, foreign language?
 Because all abilities are magical, and the greater your legend, the stronger your magical power grows.
 There is no question that they are all justified by the nature of the setting.

-- All this makes Earthdawn perhaps the only setting where your PC could easily claim - "I'm a Sixth Circle Thief" - which means "I'm a magician who uses magic to hide and free others from the burden of ownership, and I have undergone five advancement rituals."
+- All this makes Earthdawn perhaps the only setting where you can talk about your "Class" and "Level" without breaking character in the least.
+"I'm a Sixth Circle Thief," for example, simply means "I'm a magician who practices a school of magic specialized in hiding and freeing others from the burden of ownership, and I have undergone five advancement rituals."

-- Luck Manipulation Mechanic: The Horror power of "Cursed Luck."
+- Luck Manipulation Mechanic: The Horror power of "Cursed Luck" and the dragon power of "Disrupt Fate."
 Also, Karma - especially for Windlings.

 - Magic Knight - everyone.
-All P Cs are magicians - Adepts.
-Wizards could have some kind of basic martial capability, and
+All PCs are magicians - Adepts.
+Wizards could have some kind of basic martial capability, Warriors had their share of elemental magic, and Weaponsmiths at very very high levels learned how to cast Elementalist spells.

 - Mass Teleportation - The city of Parlainth was completely removed from Barsaive before the Scourge, along with all memories of it, to protect it from the Horrors.
 The plan of the elaborate magic ritual was to take it to another plane of existence until the Scourge was over, and then to return to Barsaive.
 When it finally did return, the inhabitants were gone and the city was infested with all kinds of creatures, it's ruined streets and buildings waiting to be explored by adventurers in search of Parlainth's legendary treasures.